soundpress/RulesOfNYC/docs/c20/index.rst

 Clean Air Vehicle, Level II is any Clean Air Vehicle that does not meet the standards of a Clean Air Vehicle Level I.

-Closing Deadline is the date by which a winning Bidder must close on any Lot as established in 35 RCNY § 65-07(a) of these Rules.
+Closing Deadline is the date by which a winning Bidder must close on any Lot as established in 35 RCNY § 65-07(a).

 Collision is a traffic incident involving the impact of a vehicle with another vehicle, person, animal or property.
 Collisions shall include those events referenced as “incidents” and “accidents” by the New York State Vehicle and Traffic Law.